Erojase/TankToys/README.md

 # TankToys

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9. and ported from React + Next.JS

 ## Development server